cloudfoundry/stratos/website/docs/endpoints/cf/user-endpoints.md

 Stratos provides a way for users to create endpoints without the need to be an administrator.

 > Note: Admin endpoint-ID's are generated through a SHA-1 encryption of the URL.
-Endpoints created by a user will differ in their ID, by using the URL + user-ID for encryption.
+Personal endpoints will differ in their ID, by using the URL + user-ID for encryption.
 This should pose no problem in the usual Stratos workflow, but if you depend on the ID to be based solely on the URL, then use this feature with caution.

 ## Set up